jpbarrette/jpbarrette.github.io/curlpp.md

 #Downloads

-see github repo for this.
+See cURLpp's [github](http://github.com/jpbarrette/curlpp) repo for this.

 #License

 <cite>
 cURLpp is true Open Source/Free Software and meet all definitions as such.
 It means that you are free to modify and redistribute all contents of the cURLpp distributed archives.
 You may also freely use cURLpp in your commercial projects. cURLpp is licensed under a MIT license, see below.

-Copyright @ 2002-2006, Jean-Philippe Barrette-LaPierre
+<cite>Copyright @ 2002-2006, Jean-Philippe Barrette-LaPierre

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+<cite>Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+<cite>The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+<cite>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 </cite>

 # Documentation

-The programming guide for the 0.5.x and newer versions is here.
+The programming guide for the 0.5.x and newer versions is [here](guide.pdf).
 This guide is greatly inspired by the libcURL guide, that I strongly suggest to read.
-There's also some examples in the "examples/" source directory of cURLpp.
+There's also some examples in the "[examples](http://github.com/jpbarrette/curlpp/tree/master/examples)/" source directory of cURLpp.

-# Branches
+# Development history

+## The original code (versions up to 0.3x)

+This project was branched over the project began by Eric Lavigne.
+It's no longer active.

-The devel branch (0.5.x and newer)
+## The refactor over the original code (0.5.x and newer)

 This version is a complete re-factorization of cURLpp against 0.3.x and older versions.
 This re-factorization was made for the following reasons: